HSLdevcom/jore4-jore3-importer/testing/README.md

 ensure that the import job has finished successfully.
 In other words, these test scripts assume that:

 * You have access to a Microsoft SQL server database which contains the source data (Jore3 data) and you have configured the import job to read the imported data from this database.
+If you want to use Jore3 dev database as a source database, you must [connect to the Azure environment via bastion host](https://github.com/HSLdevcom/jore4/blob/main/wiki/onboarding.md#connecting-to-the-azure-environment-via-bastion-host) before you run the `sqlcmd` command.
 * You have access to a PostgreSQL database which contains  the Jore4 data model and you have configured the import job to write the processed data to this database.
 * [You have invoked the batch job](https://github.com/HSLdevcom/jore4-jore3-importer/blob/main/README.md) which reads data from the Jore3 database and writes data to the Jore4 database.

+The placeholders found from the next examples are described in the following:

+* The `[host]` contains the host of the database.
+* The `[port]` contains the port of the database.
+* The `[username]` contains the username of the database.
+* The `[database]` contains the name of the database.

 ### Infrastructure Nodes